 Work looks a little different these days.
-Navigating your new remote life is not without its challenges.
+Navigating your new remote life is not without its work from home challenges.
 How do you make work-from-home work for you?

 The new normal: You no longer have to put up with long, dreary commutes.
 You do not have to stay cooped up, working behind your designated desk in your stuffy office building all day.
 Work meetings are much more efficient and comfortable.
-Lunch consists of delicious home-cooked food (which no one can steal) and you now have the freedom to show up to work in whatever outfit you please.
+Lunch consists of delicious home-cooked food and you have the freedom to show up to work in an outfit you please.

 On paper, working-from-home is fantastic.
 Yet, why do so many of us feel overwhelmed by the transition?

 Granted, the perks of working-from-home are vast – but as with most things in life, if you are not adequately prepared to adapt to the changes, you may find yourself sinking beneath the weight of the downsides, real or perceived.

 Identifying the major challenges that you may encounter and the steps you should take to overcome them can make all the difference in reducng your stress and anxiety levels.

 One might think that the lack of managerial oversight coupled with the seemingly inherent nature of human beings to be lazy would spell disaster when it comes to productivity.
 However, this could not be further from the truth.

 In fact, as your personal and professional worlds collide, it might be harder than ever to untangle yourself from work obligations even after you have put in the hours for the day.
 And in the long run, not knowing when to stop and switch off work-mode can take a toll on you, mentally and physically.
 A sedentary lifestyle which comprises working for long stretches on your digital devices increases the risk of musculoskeletal disorders, eye strain and mental health issues, amongst other adverse health outcomes.